stuffnting/gutenberg-block-examples/src/block-collection/README.md

 Creates a block collection for the namespace `myprefix`.
 When active, any of the blocks in these examples will be placed in this collection.

-## What is a block collection?

-A 'block collection' is a set of block that all have the same namespace (block types are named namespace/block-name).
-They allow all the blocks in a namespace to be grouped together in the Inserter, as well as appearing in their designated categories.

 ## In this code

+**`block-collection.php`**

+- Enqueues the JS file.
+Note, there is no block to register in this example.

 **`block-collection.index.js`**

 - Adds a block collection for the namespace `myprefix`.

+## Notes

+### What is a block collection?

+A 'block collection' is a set of block that all have the same namespace (block types are named namespace/block-name).
+They allow all the blocks in a namespace to be grouped together in the Inserter, as well as appearing in their designated categories.

 ## Uses